 Return Policy

-Check the retailer’s return policy in case the product does not meet your expectations or causes any adverse reactions.
+Check the policy if the product does not meet your expectations or causes any adverse reactions.

-A. 5.0 out of 5 stars Works Great!
+A. 5.0 out of 5 stars.
+Works Great!
 This cream seems to work.
-I had steady pain in my toes and upper foot.
-Since using the cream, my pain has been nearly nonexistent.
+I had steady pain in my toes and upper foot, but since using it, my pain has been nearly nonexistent.

-A. All Natural Ingredients – Naturally derived, intense moisturizing cream soothes severely dry, cracked, itchy, and sensitive skin with gelsemium, beeswax, cudweeds, bergamot, camphor, and eucalyptus.
+A. All Natural Ingredients—This naturally derived, intense moisturizing cream soothes severely dry, cracked, itchy, and sensitive skin with gelsemium, beeswax, cudweeds, bergamot, camphor, and eucalyptus.

 Q. What is the best foot cream for pain?

-A. Gold Bond Pain Relieving Foot Cream is formulated just for feet – to go through tough, dry skin.
-The mix together of seven penetrating ingredients delivers soothing relief to the muscles and joints.
+A. Gold Bond Pain Relieving Foot Cream is formulated just for feet to go through tough, dry skin.
+Combining seven penetrating ingredients delivers soothing relief to the muscles and joints.

 Q. What is the best painkiller for neuropathy?

-A. The main medicines recommended for neuropathic pain include:
+A. The primary medicines recommended for neuropathic pain include:

 Amitriptyline – also used for the treatment of headaches and depression